Wand of Orcus

 The Wand of Orcus is a fictional magical weapon described in various Dungeons & Dragons media.
 Because of the popularity of Orcus as a villain within the Dungeons & Dragons universe, many different authors have written materials describing artifacts created by or associated with the character.
 The Wand of Orcus is consistently the most important and most described of these artifacts.
 Screen Rant has noted that "[t]he weapon that Orcus wields in battle is almost as famous as the demon lord himself".
 Furthermore, the device has at times been employed in books, games, and other media within the franchise as a thing distinct from Orcus himself, such that adventurers may encounter the wand as a freestanding element of the game or story.
+Despite the tendency of the wand to appear at other places in the game, and in the possession of other monsters, it will generally be the primary weapon used by Orcus in encounters with that demon lord.

 Appearance and abilities

 The Wand of Orcus is first presented in the Eldritch Wizardry supplement in 1976, by Gary Gygax and Brian Blume, for the original (white box) Dungeons & Dragons game.
 There, it is also called "the wand of death" or "Orcus's Wand", and is described as "a rod of obsidian topped by a skull.
 It was mentioned in the first Advanced Dungeons & Dragons Monster Manual by Gary Gygax, with an illustration by David C. Sutherland III on page 18.
 The wand was further detailed on page 162 of the 1979 Dungeon Masters Guide, also by Gygax, in the section on treasure (artifacts and relics).
 Another illustration of the wand appears on page 101 of the second edition boxed set Planes of Chaos (1994) by Lester Smith and Wolfgang Baur for the Planescape setting, in the section on Pandemonium.
 Third edition game statistics for the wand appear in the Book of Vile Darkness (2002) by Monte Cook, on page 122.
 The Wand of Orcus appears in the 5th edition Dungeon Master's Guide (2014).

 The adventure Dead Gods describes the wand as "a 3-foot long iron scepter with a human skull set into one end", while the Book of Vile Darkness describes the wand, with third edition statistics, as a "black obsidian and iron rod" which is "topped with the skull of a human hero slain by Orcus".
 The fourth edition Monster Manual describes the wand as "a heavy mace tipped with an enormous skull" and states that its smooth obsidian haft is studded with blood rubies.